2 Chronicles 23:4

 This is what you are to do: A third of you priests and Levites who come on duty on the Sabbath shall keep watch at the doors,

-This is what you are to do
+This is what you are to do:

-A third of you priests and Levites
+A third of you priests and Levites who come on duty on the Sabbath:

-are to keep watch at the doors
+Shall keep watch at the doors:

 Persons / Places / Events